About

 • 2 large eggs

-• 1/2 cup unsweetened applesauce (or 1 small banana, pureed*)
+• 1/2 cup unsweetened applesauce, or 1 small banana, pureed*

-• 2 TBS coconut sugar (can omit; see notes)
+• 2 tablespoons coconut sugar, see notes

-• 3 TBS maple syrup
+• 3 tablespoons maple syrup

-• 2 tsp apple cider vinegar
+• 2 teaspoons apple cider vinegar

-• 1 tsp vanilla extract
+• 1 teaspoon vanilla extract

-• 1 cup shredded carrots
+• 1 cup finely shredded carrots

 • 1/2 cup chopped walnuts